 The Sarcka Scholarship Fund, named in honor of our founders, exists to support individuals and families who might not otherwise be able to afford the Spring Lake program.
 It is made possible by donor support and proceeds from the sale of Ranch-made products, primarily maple syrup.
 It is our hope that the funds can provide an opportunity for a person to have a successful stay at the Ranch and not stop short of their goals due to a lack of funds.
 However, the funds are limited, and we have a responsibility to manage these funds diligently.
 Therefore, we must consider each request carefully.

 11. Where do I go when I leave the Ranch?

-To make full use of the Ranch’s services, individuals are advised to proceed to our transitional living program, where they can pursue employment and educational opportunities while still maintaining ties to our close-knit community.
-Sometimes the transitional services aren’t the best fit for a given resident, in which case Spring Lake Ranch will assist in any way possible the transition to home, school or another facility.
+To make full use of the Ranch's services, individuals are advised to proceed to our transitional living program, where they can pursue employment and educational opportunities while still maintaining ties to our close-knit community.
+Sometimes the Rutland Program is not the best fit for a given resident, in which case Spring Lake Ranch will make treatment recommendations for the individual's next step.

 12. Can I enroll directly into the transitional program?

 From time to time, it makes more sense for a resident to bypass the therapeutic farm and move directly to the Rutland program.
 We consider these requests on an individual basis.
 For more information, speak to an admissions coordinator at 802-492-3322.